 They are also known as broom brushes as the fence looks like it is made of several thickets of brooms put together.
 This is a durable and efficient fence that can easily last for about 25 years and does not require as much maintenance.

-They also don't catch termites and do well even in the rain as they are dried and treated.
+They also don't catch any types of termites and do well even in the rain as they are dried and treated.
 The only maintenance they may require every now and then is that you will have to tie them back in place neatly.
 Kids can break pieces off though, which is something to consider.